joey-qytyku/OS-90-i386/docs/userspace.md

 # Display Protocol

 For the display to work, there are a few components that must be present.
-When the kernel passes control to the INIT program, there is no display dsystemriver loaded.
+When the kernel passes control to the INIT program, there is no display driver loaded.
 Instead, the kernel outputs text using INT 10H.

 ## Display Drivers